You will need Adobe Flash Player to view this page properly.

 Financial aid resource page available

 The district's new ParentVUE and StudentVUE applications are being unveiled across the district this school year.
-Parents will be receiving login information in the mail during the week of Sept.
-15. The new systems will provide unprecedented access to student information, including current grades, missing assignments, attendance information and other information on file such as immunization records and emergency contacts.
+Parents should have received login information in the mail.
+The new systems will provide unprecedented access to student information, including current grades, missing assignments, attendance information and other information on file such as immunization records and emergency contacts.
 Because family involvement is so crucial to students, we encourage all families to access the system regularly!

 FlashAlert app available

-The FlashAlert service no longer provides alerts via text due to the inconsistency of delivery among providers.
+The FlashAlert service that the district uses to alert the community about weather closures or delays no longer provides alerts via text due to the inconsistency of delivery among providers.
 Families with smart phones or tablets can download a new FlashAlert Messenger App from either Google Play or iTunes.
 You're also allowed up to three email addresses to send alerts to.
 Click here to log in to your account to check your settings.

 The 2014-15 district calendar is available here.
 Please read the details carefully; there are a few key changes to the schedule from last year.
 For example, high school students will have late starts instead of early release this year.
 Also, middle schools are now being released before elementary students on early release days.
 Read the details here.